Dewb/CosmicPraise/README.md

 `state.events` | a list of recent spark chamber events, more details TBD, see demoEffect for one possible use `state.random_values` | a list of pregenerated random numbers, consistent across frames `state.accum` | an effect-defined accumulation value, useful for feedback effects

-Each contributor can create their own file to contain multiple effects, plus utility/helper functions and data structures.
-The functions that should be exposed to the system as effects are listed in the __all__ array.